Selecting a non-comedogenic concealer with a texture that aligns with your skin type is crucial for those with acne-prone skin.

 Myristyl myristate (pore-clogging)

 Ethylhexyl palmitate (pore-clogging)

-One rule of thumb: avoid foundations and any product that contains alcohol, denatured alcohol (aka “alcohol denat.”), or isopropyl alcohol.
-Alcohol doesn’t clog pores, but it can be very irritating and drying—and it can exacerbate any pimples that are already red and inflamed.
+One rule of thumb: Avoid foundations and any product that contains alcohol, denatured alcohol (aka “alcohol denat.”), or isopropyl alcohol.
+Alcohol doesn’t clog pores, but it can be very irritating and drying¹—which might not be so great for your acne.
 Some products have very small amounts of alcohol (found towards the end of the ingredients list) which might not irritate skin, but it’s best to err on the side of caution if you’re particularly sensitive.

 Coconut alcohol is another kind found in skincare and cosmetic products that is an exception to the “no alcohol” rule.
 Derived from coconut oil, coconut alcohol is an emulsifier with emollient properties.
-It’s considered a non-comedogenic (i.e., won’t clog pores), non-irritating, safe and effective ingredient.
+It’s considered a non-comedogenic (i.e., won’t clog pores), non-irritating, safe, and effective ingredient.³